Vanishing Trees

 Centuries ago, paintings, engravings, and drawings by European artists depicted the New World as an exuberant and seemingly boundless landscape, teeming with life and abundance— and unfortunately also as a wild environment in need of taming, cultivation, and evangelization.
 Today, if these artists were to revisit the landscapes they once depicted with such awe, they would likely encounter a vastly different scene—one marred by monoculture, aggressive real estate and logging, deforestation, pollution, and the irreversible loss of biodiversity.
 The striking disparity between past depictions and present realities illustrates the consequences of exploitation and disregard for the natural world.

+My PLANT compositions may include frames, caves, landscapes, forests, architectural details, and monolithic birds that altogether emphasize the complexity of interconnections that belong to ecosystems, evoking the delicate equilibrium and transience of nature.
+If any elements of my compositions are eliminated or changed, the entire structure collapses aesthetically, paralleling the fragile equilibrium observed in ecosystems.
 These contexts are not descriptive of the specific plant’s ecosystem.
 My plants know no borders; they live in imaginary worlds.
 The plants have a clear and special presence in the composition and high visual relevance as the true protagonists of the scene.
 I am not aiming for literal interpretations of the selected plant species; these remain as mere references.
 The plant representations lack seasonal consistency to highlight their most typical and recognizable elements.
+To give a sense of the complexity of natural systems and the interrelation of their parts, I build fragments in my painting style, employing a pre-trained AI model that I fine-tune to my datasets.
+AI allows me to include a multitude of references and produce practically limitless digital outcomes that I later select to be included in my compositions and animations.

 With this project, through beauty and harmony, I aim to bring attention to the loss of biodiversity and valuable ecological resources essential to our physical existence, balance, and spiritual development.